 There will be no cap on the amount people pay towards their social care under the Conservatives’ plans.

-Correct.
-There will be no limit to the amount people pay privately for social care, although councils will pay when people have less than £100,000 left.
+Correct at the time.
+Plans announced in the Conservative manifesto included no limit to the amount people pay for adult social care, although councils will pay when people have less than £100,000 left.
+However, since then the Prime Minister has said there will be a cap on the amount people will have to pay.

 People won’t have to sell their homes under the Conservatives’ social care plans.